Medically reviewed by Angela Sheddan, DNP

 While it isn’t possible to completely stop wrinkles from forming as you grow older, a combination of healthy habits, skin care products and medications can have a major positive impact on your skin and make eye wrinkles much less visible as you age.

-There are several different steps involved in treating eye wrinkles.
+There are several different steps involved in get rid of under eye wrinkles.
 The first step is practicing the right habits to prevent extrinsic skin damage.

 The second step is actively taking care of your skin using a combination of over-the-counter skin care products and medications.